jyon2412/RAPTOR/README.md

 ## **2. Abstract**

-The Patrol Car is an Arduino-based autonomous mobile robot designed to monitor a defined area and detect obstacles or intrusions in its path.
-The system uses an ultrasonic sensor mounted on a servo motor to continuously scan the area ahead, an L293D motor driver IC to control two DC motors for movement, a buzzer to raise an audible alert whenever an obstacle is detected within a set safety threshold, and a push button to let an operator start or stop the patrol routine on demand.
-The project demonstrates the integration of sensing, decision-making and actuation on a single low-cost embedded platform, making it a practical foundation for security patrol robots, automated surveillance carts and obstacle-avoiding vehicles.
+The raptor is an Arduino-based autonomous mobile robot designed to monitor a defined area and detect obstacles or intrusions in its path.
+The system uses an ultrasonic sensor mounted on a servo motor to continuously scan the area ahead, an L293D motor driver IC to control two DC motors for movement, a buzzer to raise an audible alert whenever an obstacle is detected within a set safety threshold, and a push button to let an operator start or stop the raptor routine on demand.
+The project demonstrates the integration of sensing, decision-making and actuation on a single low-cost embedded platform, making it a practical foundation for security raptor robots, automated surveillance carts and obstacle-avoiding vehicles.

 ## **3. Objectives**